Everyone knows that wages are taxed by the federal government, but Uncle Sam has a far-reaching definition of “taxable income.”

 “If you receive a bribe, include it in your income,” the federal agency plainly states in Publication 17.

 5. Canceled debts

-If you were fortunate enough to convince someone to cancel a debt in 2019, you probably felt a sense of relief.
+If you were fortunate enough to convince someone to cancel a debt recently, you probably felt a sense of relief.
 The problem is that you may not be entirely off the hook.

 Even criminals are expected to report their income — including income from illegal activities, such as earnings from selling illegal drugs.

 Don’t scoff at the thought.
 Remember, notorious Chicago gangster Al Capone finally got significant prison time for tax evasion.

 The euphoria you feel when you win at gambling may quickly fade once you realize that the IRS expects you to pay taxes on your windfall.